sigasi/sigasi_insights/content/releasenotes/sigasi-2.10.md

 Automatic Hierarchy Refresh
 ---------------------------

-The hierarchy view now automatically refreshes itself when you save your design files.
+The Hierarchy View now automatically refreshes itself when you save your design files.
 You can turn the automatic refresh on and off by toggling the refresh button.